ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 LX60 photo by Discord user SolidBrain.

+## Keyboards
+The below layout applies to the following keyboards:

 ### Luminkey LX60 Copper Edition
 This is my main keyboard which sees 90% of my use time.